Language selection

 Applied window films are usually made from a clear or tinted polyester substrate with a scratch-resistant coating on one side and an adhesive with a protective liner on the other.
 Multi-layered polyester films are black on one side and silver on the other.
 The film is permanently attached to the window by removing the liner and pressing it firmly on the glass.

-Window films with a solar-control coating reduce solar gain and help protect carpeting, draperies, furniture and wood from fading.
+Window films with a solar-control coating reduce solar gain and help protect carpeting, draperies, furniture, and wood from fading.
 They should not be used on all windows as they offer very little increased insulation and greatly cut down on solar gain, which could lead to higher energy bills during the heating season.
 There is also a small risk of glass breakage due to increased thermal stress and the use of these films may void the warranty issued by the original window manufacturer.

 Curtains and blinds can help reduce radiant heat loss from windows during the heating season and reduce solar gain during the summer.
-Shutters, shades, awnings and trees can also reduce solar gains during the summer.
+Shutters, shades, awnings, and trees can also reduce solar gains during the summer.
 Close window coverings during the day and open windows at night for ventilation.

 During the heating season, insulated drapes offer somewhat more benefit than non-insulated drapes and blinds.
 However, as curtains and blinds are not airtight, they may cause window condensation problems in the winter.

-8.1.8 Skylights
+8.1.12 Skylights

+Skylights can come in a flat glazed design, a dome lens design, or a tubular design, and should have a low curb (the part that holds the glass at the roof line to reduce heat loss through the frame).
 Skylights commonly suffer from water leakage and condensation around the frame and curb or tunnel.
-For operable skylights, ensure that hardware is working and all seals are in good order.
+For operable skylights, ensure that hardware is working, and all seals are in good order.
 Keep rain out by repairing exterior seals and flashings.
 Curbs and interior tunnels around the skylight must be well insulated and air sealed to reduce condensation.
 Reduce summer overheating with light-reflective glazing and blinds.

-8.2 DOORS
+8.2 Doors

-There are also many types of combination metal and foam or rubber weatherstripping that are screwed to the stop.
+For increased protection, attach weatherstripping to the stop so that it presses against the face of the door as shown in Figure 8-11, image A. There are also many types of combination metal and foam or rubber weatherstripping that are screwed to the stop.
 They should be adjusted regularly to conform to the changing warp of the door.

-Apply weatherstripping to either the door sill (see the threshold in Figure 8-8, Part C) or to the door itself.
+Apply weatherstripping to either the door sill (see the threshold in Figure 8-11, image C) or to the door itself.
 Although this can be a difficult area to seal well, it is worthwhile doing because this is often a source of major drafts.
 Use durable material that can withstand traffic and is flexible enough to conform to changes in the door caused by fluctuations in humidity and temperature.
 The weatherstripping should also be easy to replace.
 A good seal can usually be obtained with gasketed door-bottom weatherstripping that attaches to the door, or with full or partial threshold weatherstripping that is attached to the door sill.

 When the weatherstripping is applied to the door itself, a very durable material is necessary.
 The most effective choice is the combination type, which is simply tacked or screwed along the bottom inside surface of the door.
 There should be slots that allow for some adjustment of the weatherstripping.